 How to Create SCCM Dynamic Collection Based on Device Type

-A dynamic or query based collection reduce the efforts required to manage a deployment as devices are automatically included or excluded in a collection based on query rules.
+A dynamic or query-based collection reduces the efforts required to manage a deployment as devices are automatically included or excluded in a collection based on query rules.

-Related post: If you are looking for step by step process to create a dynamic / query based collection then follow this article : How to Create Dynamic Collection in SCCM
+Related post: If you are looking for a step-by-step process to create a dynamic/query-based collection, then follow this article: How to Create Dynamic Collection in SCCM

 Other posts in this series: